poplus/home-poplus/about/faq.md

+---
+layout: inner-page
+title: Frequently Asked Questions
+---
-# New to Poplus?
+## New to Poplus?
 Read this first

 Greetings, and welcome to Poplus.
 Thanks for visiting!